xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SQL.RETRIEVE.TO.FILE**(**connection\_num**, **destination**,
 col\_names\_logical, column\_delimiter)

-Connection\_num    is the unique connection ID for a data source.
+Connection\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique connection ID for a data source.
 The data source specified must have query results pending.
 Pending results were generated by a previous call to SQL.EXEC.QUERY on the same connection.

   - > If there are no pending results on the connection
     > SQL.RETRIEVE.TO.FILE returns the \#N/A error value.
 The file is